book-cover

 The various twists and turns throughout the mountain passes created a kaleidoscope effect in my mind's eye.
 The hypnotic like state-of-mind produced an array of childhood memories that played back in my head like scenes from an old black-and-white flick from the distant past.
 As I decended down the mountain every view became more vivid, as if now being viewed in high def.
 From high atop the summit, down to the mere pebbles that lie beneath the surfaces in the creek beds below, so too was the hierarchy in my family of biblical proportions.
 And from the very depths below, it would be I who was fated to cast the first stone. <> <> <> <> <> <> <>

 I counted on my fingers. . . .
 One. . . .
 Two. . . .
 Three. . . .
 Four. . . .
-I knew if I added my thumb to the count it would equal five, and then and only then, would I be able to go to school with my older siblings, but until then.
-My thumb sucked!
-Because turning five years old seemed like an eternity at the age of four, especially when I stood at the front door and hopelessly watched as they would run off to school in the mornings without me.
+I knew if I added my thumb to the count it would equal five, and then and only then, would I be able to go off to school with my older siblings.
+But until then, my thumb sucked!
+Because turning five years old seemed like an eternity at the age of four, especially when I stood at the front door and hopelessly watched as they ran off to school in the mornings without me.
 After they rushed out the door, I’d run over to the kitchen window, and from up on my tippy-toes, get one last glimpse of them from my high window sill view, turning the street corner on their way to school, ever so slowly, fading from view.

 I eagerly began stuffing the jeans and sweat shirt with any clothes I could grab, until my soon-to-be best friend's chest protruded out like a weightlifter.
 I added a pair of black rubber rain boots for his feet, and then cheerfully introduced myself.
 "Hi Herman!
 I’m Johnny!" . . . . . . . . .